OpenImageDebugger/OpenImageDebugger/README.md

-### Configure plugin
+### Advanced configuration

-By default, the plugin assumes that your buffer data structure has the following signature:
+By default, the plugin works with OpenCV `Mat` structures, i.e. it assumes that your buffer data structure has the following signature:

 ```cpp
 struct Buffer {